Prayer, contemplation and faith-based support

 Edward Boyle Library

 There is a small prayer room on level 11 (north side) of the Edward Boyle Library.
+The occupancy is currently limited to 1 person at a time.
 The door is kept unlocked.
 Ask at the Edward Boyle enquiry desk if you need help to access it.

 Spaces for quiet contemplation on campus

 Quiet space indoors might be hard to come by during term-time.
-However, the Stanley & Audrey Burton Gallery is a hidden gem at the heart of the University of Leeds campus, which houses temporary exhibitions and treasures from the Universitys art collection.
+However, the Stanley & Audrey Burton Gallery (currently closed) is a hidden gem at the heart of the University of Leeds campus, which houses temporary exhibitions and treasures from the University’s art collection.

-You can find support and information related to your faith from chaplains and faith-based advisers, Leeds University Union student faith societies and contacts for different faiths in the local community.
+You can find support and information related to your faith from chaplains and faith-based advisers and Leeds University Union student faith societies.